ROCm/rockbuilder/README.md

 1. First build the TheRock base system by following the instructions in [README.md](../../README.md#building-from-source).
-   Then build the RockBuilder projects from the experimental/rockbuilder directory.
+   Then build the RockBuilder apps from the rockbuilder directory.
 Example:

 ```bash
 cd rockbuilder